jmswaney/thesis/source/13_chapter_4.md

-In order to segment whole-brain LSFM images into different brain regions, the stitched dataset must be registered to a reference atlas, such as the Allen Mouse Brain Atlas (ABA) 18.
+In order to segment whole-brain LSFM images into different brain regions, the stitched dataset must be registered to a reference atlas, such as the Allen Mouse Brain Atlas (ABA) [@Lein2007].
 The ABA consists of an averaged anatomical reference image of autofluorescence and the corresponding region segmentation image.
 The ABA also contains tools for registering 3D reconstructions from histological sections to the atlas.
-However, research labs have resorted to custom atlas alignment methods for LFSM images of intact brain samples 4.
+However, research labs have resorted to custom atlas alignment methods for LFSM images of intact brain samples (Murakami et al.
+2018).

-Elastix is an open-source medical image registration library that is widely used for non-rigid atlas alignment 19.
+Elastix is an open-source medical image registration library that is widely used for non-rigid atlas alignment [@Klein2010].
 Elastix performs non-rigid atlas alignment by maximizing the mutual information between source and reference images.
-Elastix was found to have the highest mutual-information benchmark scores in image registration of cleared brain samples among five freely-available software packages 20.
+Elastix was found to have the highest mutual-information benchmark scores in image registration of cleared brain samples among five freely-available software packages [@Nazib2018].
 The global optimization of mutual information is difficult to scale to whole-brain LSFM datasets since the entire dataset cannot be stored in memory.
 Following previous work on atlas alignment, we address this issue by rescaling the source image to be a similar size compared to the reference atlas, which is a more manageable size.
 We use the alignment computed from Elastix to generate a set of approximate point correspondences which can manually refined.

 To visualize the atlas alignment and edit the approximate point correspondences, we created an interactive web-based registration tool called nuggt (NeUroGlancer